0xLeif/AppState/documentation/advanced-usage.md

 }
 ```

+While this approach is valid for sharing state and dependencies across the application, it is not advised because it relies on manually managing IDs.
+This can lead to potential conflicts and bugs if IDs are not managed correctly.
+This behavior is more of a side effect of how the IDs work in AppState, rather than a recommended practice.

 ### 3.2 Restricted State and Dependency Access

 To restrict access, use a unique ID like a UUID to ensure that only the right parts of the app can access specific states or dependencies.